RC-002/atomic-arbitrage-execution/README.md

 4. Consider the below Json as the input.
 This is how the contract would work
 ![Contract Flow](content/contract_flow.png "Contract Flow")

+Note: A more detailed explination of how the contract processes requests is explained in [```src/README```](https://github.com/RC-002/atomic-arbitrage-execution/tree/main/src#4-in-depth-flow-of-the-contract)
 ---

 ## 7. Input JSON Format